-These rule changes are related to a broader program of work undertaken by the Commission through its Review of the South Australian Black system event.
+These rule changes are related to a broader program of work that was undertaken by the Commission through its Review of the South Australian Black system event.
 This review, which concluded with a final report published 12 December 2019, considered the overall resilience of the power system to high impact, low probability events, including the role that SRAS plays in this overall resilience.
 The final report recommended a range of new mechanisms to better manage risks to grid stability.
 It also mapped out an ongoing work program on power system resilience to meet future challenges.

-On 19 September 2019, the Commission published a notice of the consolidation of ERC0278 and ERC0281.
+On 19 September 2019 the Commission published a notice of the consolidation of ERC0278 and ERC0281.
 The two rule change requests are consolidated under ERC0278 and named System restart services, standards and testing.
-Given the common subject material and close interactions between the two rule change requests, it is considered desirable and efficient to consolidate the rule change requests.
+Given the common subject material and close interactions between the two rule change requests, it was considered desirable and efficient to consolidate the rule change requests.

-The Commission also published a consultation paper on 19 September 2019 seeking stakeholder feedback on the key issues raised in the consolidated rule change requests.
-Submissions closed on 17 October 2019 and can be found below.
+The Commission published a consultation paper on 19 September 2019 seeking stakeholder feedback on the key issues raised in the consolidated rule change requests.
+Submissions were due by 17 October 2019 and can be found below.

-The NEM power system is periodically subject to major shocks, such as severe storm systems, which are known as high impact, low probability (HILP) events.
+The power system in the national electricity market is occasionally subject to major shocks, such as severe storm systems, which are known as high impact, low probability (HILP) events.
 These HILP events can damage infrastructure and cause major disturbances on the power system.
 If these disturbances are severe enough, they may overcome the various power system protection mechanisms, and result in a major blackout.
 These blackouts, known as “black system events”, have a major economic and social impact.

-The national electricity rules therefore include a process for how to respond to these kinds of events.
+The National Electricity Rules (NER) include a process for how to respond to these kinds of events.

 System restart ancillary services (SRAS) are the first component of this process.
 They contribute to the overall resilience of the power system by enabling recovery following a black system event.